 When we ran our first survey in 2020, we were surprised to find that older people were so much more optimistic than the young about Covid risks, for themselves and others, and that non-Covid health adversities had such a strong impact on Covid pessimism for others.
-We felt that this had to do with experiences, so we decided to measure them in surveys 2 and 3, including non-health related ones.
-The picture that emerges from our research is one in which beliefs about a domain such as Covid depend on a broad range of past experiences, including those from other domains.
-These experiences, both relevant and irrelevant, affect beliefs because, on the one hand, they provide material to simulate the future and, on the other hand, they interfere with recall of other experiences that are even better for simulation.
+We felt that this had to do with experiences, so we measured them in surveys 2 and 3, including non-health related ones.
+We discovered that beliefs about a domain such as Covid depend on a broad range of past experiences, including those from very different domains.
+These experiences, both relevant and irrelevant, affect beliefs because they provide material to simulate the future but also because they interfere with recall of other experiences that might even be better for simulation.

 We formalize this process by building on established knowledge about simulation and interference from cognitive sciences.
 We obtain a range of predictions that help explain our initial puzzle but also many other findings, including the role of non-health past adversities as sources optimism, and the interference between domain relevant and irrelevant experiences.
-More broadly, the model offers a parsimonious account of the coexistence, frequently encountered in survey data, of consensus overestimation of unlikely events and large disagreement, where the latter is also due to systematic underestimation of unlikely events in specific groups, such as the elderly, and to the persistence of these belief differences despite the common experience with even major events.
+More broadly, the model offers a parsimonious account of the coexistence, frequently encountered in survey data, of consensus overestimation of unlikely events and large disagreement, where the latter also includes systematic underestimation of unlikely events in specific groups, such as the elderly.
+This role of experiences from other domains also accounts for the persistence of these belief differences despite the common experience in a given domain, as is the case with major events such as Covid.